Clinical Trials in ALD

 Clinical Development in X-linked adrenoleukodystrophy (ALD)

-In ALD, two identical Phase 2a clinical POC biomarker studies, one each with PXL065 and PXL770, are planned to initiate mid-2022, with data expected early 2023.
+In ALD, two identical Phase 2a clinical POC biomarker studies, one each with PXL065 and PXL770, are planned to initiate as soon as possible, subject to financing.
 The initial focus will be on patients with adrenomyeloneuropathy (AMN), the largest subtype of ALD.
 The studies will enroll adult male AMN patients and assess the effect of PXL065 and PXL770 over 12 weeks of treatment on pharmacokinetics, safety, and efficacy using relevant biomarkers, including the impact on elevated very long-chain fatty acids (VLCFA), the hallmark plasma marker of disease.

 Poxel has established relationships with Key Opinion Leaders and collaborations with the following important patient advocacy associations: